Dense nuclear Fr\'echet ideals in $C^\star$-algebras: Introduction

 In \S 5, we generalize our results on discrete spectrum to the case of an arbitrary Banach algebra.
 We prove that any Banach algebra with a dense nuclear two-sided ideal is both left and right completely continuous.
 We also show the primitive ideal space is countable, and that primitive quotients are finite dimensional.
 Complete continuity on both sides of a Banach algebra is already known to imply discrete spectrum and finite dimensional primitive quotients [Kaplansky, 1949], [Kaplansky, 1948], Lemma 4.

 In \S 6, we construct dense nuclear two-sided ideals for every $C^\star$-algebra $B$ which is the direct sum of simple finite dimensional $C^\star$-algebras (i.e. full matrix algebras).
 We define our dense ideal to be matrix-valued Schwartz functions on the countable discrete spectrum of $B$.

-In many cases, the underlying Fr\'echet space structure of the dense ideal is the standard Schwartz functions on a countably infinite set $X$, namely
+In \S 7, we note that both the $C^\star$-algebra and dense ideal can be decomposed into direct sums of two ideals, the matrix algebras which occur with finite multiplicity and those that occur with infinite multiplicity.
+In many cases, the underlying Fr\'echet space structure of the dense ideal is isomorphic to standard Schwartz functions on a countably infinite set $X$, namely

 where $\gamma$ is an enumeration of $X$.